ix-ax/AXOpen/docfx/articles/guidelines/components.md

 Operations are run by tasks (`AxoTask`).
 - Member variable of the task must have the following format `{OperationName}Task`.
-- Each task must be exposed via a method in the following format `{OperationName}` that will return `IAxoTaskStatus`.
+- Each task must be exposed via a method in the following format `{OperationName}` that will return `IAxoTaskState`.
 - Executing logic of a task is run from the `Run` method of components class.

 ### States